 What is Bitcoin and Other Cryptocurrencies?

-Cryptocurrency is a form of digital money that is designed to be secure and, in some cases, anonymous.
-It is a currency associated with the Internet that uses cryptography, the process of converting legible information into an almost uncrackable code, to track purchases and transfers.
+In essence, every Cryptocurrency is a form of digital money designed to be secure and, in some cases, anonymous.
+It is a digital currency associated with technology, and using cryptography, the process of converting legible information into an uncrackable code, purchases and sales are tracked accurately and privately.

-Unlike fiat, cryptos are not regulated by the government.
-No one is out there printing digital money.
-Instead, so-called “miners” are using computers to solve complicated equations to unlock more cryptos.
+Unlike fiat currencies, cryptos are not regulated by any government or any central reserve.
+No one is printing physical versions of digital money.
+Instead, so-called “miners” are using computers to solve complicated equations to unlock more crypto tokens.
 However, like digging for gold, there is a finite amount of cryptos to be had.
-A “blockchain”, or digital ledger, keeps track of all transactions so there can be no manipulation.
+A “blockchain,” or digital ledger, manages every transaction in an encrypted and secure form.